emagiz/emdocs/mds/microlearning/crashcourse-platform-design-creating-a-message-definition.md

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-design-creating-a-messagedefinition--a-entity-added-to-systemmessage.png"></p>

-If you made a mistake and want to start over again use rightmouseclick on your added entity and choose the option delete entity.
+If you made a mistake and want to start over again use right mouseclick on your added entity and choose the option delete entity.

 ### 3.2 Create an attribute
 When your entity is created you can add an attribute to the entity.
-With attribute we mean characteristics of a entity.
+By attribute, we mean the characteristics of an entity.
-For adding a attribute you are still in the edit modus of the systemmessage in design.
+For adding an attribute you are still in the edit modus of the system message in the design.
-By right click on the lower part of the added entity you will get the option "add attribute".
+By right-clicking on the lower part of the added entity you will get the option "Add attribute".
-Clicking on this option will resolve in a pop-up which gives you the opportunity to add an attribute.
+Clicking on this option will resolve a pop-up that allows you to add an attribute.

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-design-creating-a-messagedefinition--adding-a-attribute.png"></p>

-In this popup you have the following options to add.
+In this popup, you have the following options to add.
-- Name: This name is the name you will see as the displayname, but also later on as validation name.
+- Name: This name is the name you will see as the display name, but also later on as a validation name.
 - Description: You can use this field to add some extra information about the name.
-For instance if the name is a abreviation or code, you can use the description to explain the field
+For instance, if the name is an abbreviation or code, you can use the description to explain the field
-- Data type: What datatype is the attribute
+- Data type: What data type is the attribute
 - Confidential: Is the attribute that you use confidential or not

 To choose the datatype for your attribute eMagiz provides you with the following options: